15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

 📍 East Oahu, flows into Maunalua Bay

-This stream flows through dense residential neighborhoods before emptying into Maunalua Bay.
-It acts as a funnel for urban runoff, pesticides, and pet waste.
-During brown water events, bacteria levels spike to astronomical levels.
+This stream flows through dense East Oahu residential neighborhoods before emptying into Maunalua Bay.
+It acts as a funnel for urban runoff, pesticides, pet waste, and everything that washes off driveways, lawns, and parking lots during rain.

 8. Hakipuu Boat Ramp – 50% FAILURE RATE